Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Tendencies and fates of interaction parameters

 \subsection{Fates of $\epsilon_z/\epsilon$ and $g/g_0$}

-Subsequently, we move to study the impacts of coupled interactions on the dielectric constant that is an important quantity to measure the strength of Coulomb interactions.
-Given the focus is put on a tilted 3D DSM, we are more interested in examining the ratio of dielectric constant between different orientations.
-By selecting a specific initial ratio of fermion velocities, Fig.~\ref{Fig_epsilon-1} clearly displays that in the case of Anisotropy-I ($v_{0}/v_{z0}=0.5$), $\epsilon_{z}/\epsilon$ quickly climbs up, whereas in Anisotropy-II ($v_{z0}/v_{0}=0.5$), it rapidly falls down to zero.
-Additionally, although these basic results are robust to the change of the initial value of tilting parameter $\zeta_{0}$, it is worth pointing out that a bigger $\zeta_0$ is much more helpful to enhance the critical value of $\epsilon_{z}/\epsilon$ in Anisotropy-I and increase the critical energy scale that is inversely proportional to $l_c$ in Anisotropy-II, respectively.
+Subsequently, we move to investigate the impacts of coupled interactions on the dielectric constant, which is an important quantity to measure the strength of Coulomb interactions.
+Given the focus on a tilted 3D tDSM, we are more interested in examining the ratio of the dielectric constant between different orientations.
+By selecting a specific initial ratio of fermion velocities, Fig.~\ref{Fig_epsilon-1} clearly displays that, in the case of Anisotropy-I ($v_{0}/v_{z0}=0.5$), $\epsilon_{z}/\epsilon$ quickly increases.
+Conversely, it decreases rapidly to zero in Anisotropy-II ($v_{z0}/v_{0}=0.5$).
+Despite these results being robust under the variations of the initial value of tilting parameter $\zeta_{0}$, it is worth pointing out that a bigger $\zeta_0$ is much more helpful to enhance the critical value of $\epsilon_{z}/\epsilon$ in Anisotropy-I and increase the critical energy scale that is inversely proportional to $l_c$ in Anisotropy-II, respectively.

-In addition to checking the variation of tilting parameter, we also examine the stability of $\epsilon_{z}/\epsilon$ via tuning the initial anisotropy of fermion velocities.
-One can notice from Fig.~\ref{Fig_epsilon-2} that $\epsilon_{z}/\epsilon$ exhibits a similar trend under the influence of $v_0/v_{z0}$ as it does under the effects of $\zeta_0$ in Fig.~\ref{Fig_epsilon-1}.
-In other words, as lowering the energy scale, it increases quickly and progressively vanishes while starting from the Anisotropy-I and Anisotropy-II, respectively.
-Besides, a stronger anisotropy of fermion velocities leads to a more quick increase or decrease.
+In addition to checking the variation of the tilting parameter, we also examine the stability of $\epsilon_{z}/\epsilon$ by tuning the initial anisotropy of fermion velocities.
+We notice from Fig.~\ref{Fig_epsilon-2} that $\epsilon_{z}/\epsilon$ exhibits a similar trend under the influence of $v_0/v_{z0}$ as it does under the effects of $\zeta_0$ in Fig.~\ref{Fig_epsilon-1}.
+In other words, as the energy scale decreases, $\epsilon_{z}/\epsilon$ increases quickly and progressively vanishes while starting from Anisotropy-I and Anisotropy-II, respectively.
+Besides, a stronger anisotropy of fermion velocities leads to a quicker increase or decrease.

+Furthermore, it is of particular importance to examine the low-energy evolutions of both $g^2/\epsilon$ and $g^2/\epsilon_z$ for the $o-xy$ plane and $z$ direction, which characterize the effective interaction strength of the Coulomb interaction.
+As shown in Fig.~\ref{g2epsilon}(a) for Anisotropy-I, the ratio $g^2/\epsilon$ initially increases but subsequently decreases as energy is lowered.
+However, it gradually decreases for Anisotropy-II as shown in Fig.~\ref{g2epsilon}(b).
+In comparison, $g^2/\epsilon_z$ displays a similar rise-and-fall behavior with increasing scaling parameter $l$, as shown in Fig.~\ref{g2epsilon}(d), and Fig.~\ref{g2epsilon}(c) shows that it monotonically decreases ultimately approaching zero in the low-energy regime. for Anisotropy-II.
+This indicates that the Coulomb interaction is generally screened by the interplay of distinct interactions in the low-energy regime.
+In particular, it is more screened for Anisotropy~II and eventually vanishes at the lowest-energy limit.